Aditya-011/bmi_calculator/README.md

 # BMI Calculator

-This project was built using Vanilla Javascript, jQueryd deployed with Turbo 360.
+This project was built using Vanilla Javascript, jQuery and deployed with Turbo 360.

 ##